ilyas-hu/sre-exercise/terraform/Readme.md

 GCP_PROJECT_ID: Your Google Cloud Project ID.

-TF_OUTPUT_PATH: Path within the bucket for the output file (e.g., tf-outputs/birthday-app/outputs.json).
+TF_OUTPUT_PATH: Path within the bucket for the output file (tf-outputs).